numaproj/numaflow/docs/user-guide/user-defined-functions/reduce/reduce.md

 There are a couple of [examples](examples.md) that demonstrates Fixed windows, Sliding windows, chaining of windows, keyed streams, etc.

+## time characteristics

+All windowing operations generate new records as an output of reduce operations. event time and watermark are two main primitives that determine how the time propagates in a streaming application. so for all new records generated in a reduce operation, event time is set to the end time of the window.

+for example, for a reduce operation over a keyed/non-keyed window with start and end defined by `[2031-09-29T18:47:00Z, 2031-09-29T18:48:00Z)`, event time for all the records generated will be set to `2031-09-29T18:47:59.999Z` since millisecond is the smallest granularity (as of now) event time is set to the last timestamp that belongs to a window.

+watermark is treated similarly. watermark is set to the last timestamp for a given window. so for the example above, the value of watermark will be set to the last timestamp i.e. `2031-09-29T18:47:59.999Z`

+This applies to all the window types regardless of whether they are keyed or non-keyed windows.

 ## Storage

 Reduce unlike map requires persistence.
 To support persistence user has to define the